Tag: leaves

 Where Have You Been!?

-The Kleinspan schooltime ended around twelve noon or one o’ clock I guess and we lived less than a mile east along Stuart Street and so one bleak and chilly winter day Donald Coleman and I set off for home in our grey shirts, grey shorts and grey socks – and grey jerseys.
+Kleinspanskool schooltime ended around twelve noon or one o’ clock I guess, and we lived less than a mile east along Stuart Street and so one bleak and chilly winter day, after absorbing a lot of prescribed, standard knowledge, Donald Coleman and I set off for home in our grey shirts, grey shorts, grey socks and grey jerseys.
+He’d probly being absorbing wisdom from Miss Jordan, me from Mrs van Reenen, and it seems I may also have had a grey jacket at the time.
+Mom felt the cold keenly.

-We had lots to talk about and so we walked along on the pavement under the big old plain trees, mostly bereft of leaves, many of which were lying in the deep sandstone gutters.
+We had lots to talk about and so we walked along on the pavement under those big old London Plane trees you can see above, mostly bereft of leaves, many of which were now lying morsdood, yellow and brown, in the deep sandstone gutters.
+Mainly brown.
+While they’re yellow they still hang onto their twigs.

 Harrismith sandstone gutter

-It was really cold and Donald had a box of matches in his pocket and a plan.
-We raked together a pile of the dry leaves with our chilly hands and started a nice fire and sat down to warm our hands and shins as the fire crackled away.
+It was really cold but Donald had a box of matches in his pocket and a plan.
+We raked together a pile of the dry leaves with our chilly hands and started a nice fire and sat down to warm those same hands and our bare shins as the fire crackled away.

-It soon burnt out and we meandered on and a block or two later made another blazing but short-lived fire to sit and chat and warm up by.
+It soon burnt out – leaf fires disappoint – and we meandered on in deep conversation about important things.
+A block or two later we made another blazing but short-lived fire to sit and chat and warm up by.

 “WHERE HAVE YOU BEEN!?” greeted me.
 The tone of the question surprised me and ruined the quiet, gentle ambience of our leisurely journey home.
 At his home Donald was being asked the same unreasonable question.
 We’d been to school.
 Everyone knew that, why were they asking?

-We were told off and left to ponder the mysteries of the adult world.
-They obviously marched to a different drum.
-We sauntered to ours.
+We were left to ponder the mysteries of the adult world.
+They obviously marched to a different drum as we sauntered to our flutes.
+We knew our Moms loved us and were just worried like we weren’t.

-They didn’t know that Donald was an archeologist, paleontologist, cosmologist, naturalist and we had LOTS to think about and consider.
+They didn’t know – yet – that Donald was an archeologist, paleontologist, cosmologist, naturalist, philosopher and music-lover and had LOTS to think about and consider, and me lots to learn.
+Life lay before us and what that was was to be pondered.
 They just assumed we were buggering around.

 And anyway, whose stress levels were highest?
-I arse you that.
+I arse you that now that I know about stress levels.

 plane-tree-platanus